 We next asked how long our respondents planned to hold their Bitcoin for.

 Many financial professionals have commented on the speculative nature behind Bitcoin investors.
-In our third question we worked to quantify the investment timeline of Bitcoin investors.
-In our thinking, a short investment time horizon would be a negative for the price of Bitcoin.
-Alternatively, a long investment time horizon would be a positive for the price of Bitcoin.
+In our third question, we worked to quantify the investment timeline of Bitcoin investors.
+In our thinking, a short investment time horizon would be negative for the price of Bitcoin.
+Alternatively, a long investment time horizon would be positive for the price of Bitcoin.